jd28/rollnw/issues/closed/rollnw-client-area-map-regeneration.md

 submit all 604 PNGs to RmlUi at once.
 Decoded-image memory while scrolling has not yet been measured.

-## Open integration point
+## Creation integration

-The client does not yet have an area-creation workflow.
-When that workflow is added, its successful initial CAF save must call `write_project_area_maps` with the newly created live area before publishing the new area catalog row.
+Native area creation now copies one flat `AreaMapSource` from each newly instantiated Area while preparing the CAF batch.
+Publication creates every CAF, refreshes the resource registry once, and then passes the contiguous source batch to `write_project_area_maps` before the command refreshes the area catalog and opens the new Area tab.

+The CAF remains the authoritative output.
+A failed or degraded derived map returns a successful command with a concrete warning; it does not remove the CAF or hide the new area.
+A malformed prepared source batch rejects publication before any file write.

 Direct external edits to CAF files do not currently regenerate the cache.
 Do not add a file watcher until external concurrent editing is an actual supported workflow; an explicit project refresh command is the smaller fallback if that need appears first.

-## Done evidence for the future creation workflow
+## Completion evidence

-- A newly created area writes its CAF and map before appearing in Home.
+- A creation regression writes a 3x2 CAF and loads its derived 96x64 PNG before checking the new catalog row.
-- A map failure leaves the area selectable and reports the first concrete map error.
+- A blocked map-cache directory produces one failed map result while preserving the published CAF and resource entry.
+The command remains successful, opens the new Area tab, and reports `area map unavailable` on the warning channel.
-- The import and save paths continue to use the same batch transform; no second map composer is introduced.
+- Import, save, and creation use the same `write_project_area_maps` batch transform; no second composer or singular map path was added.
+- A renderer regression loads one area-map source, releases the successfully replaced path, and verifies that the same source is loaded again on the next render.
+Failed map writes return no invalidation path.
+- `rollnw_test --gtest_filter='ClientAreaCreation*'` passed all 6 tests.
+- The focused save, creation, and same-source reload run passed all 15 tests.
+- `rollnw_test --gtest_filter='Client*'` passed all 509 tests across 77 suites.
+- The Release `rollnw_test` and `rollnw-client` targets built successfully.

+The user visually inspected the newly created and live-refreshed Home cards and reported that they look good.